-There will be no extra credit assignments this semester.
-However, on three random occasions during the semester I will take attendance for some extra points.
+There will be no extra credit assignments this semester and no attendance policy.
+However, on three random occasions during the semester I will take attendance and everyone in class will get a point added to their nal grade.

 Tenative Schedule of Topics